domin13322/cloth-shop/README.md

 # cloth-shop
 Online cloth store for now just the front page, the project will be continued soon.
-Now there is just front-end added
+Now there is just front-end added.
+All code is inside master branch